 You may not know it, but you are at risk.
 In recent months there have been major hacks in a variety of industries.
 Target had more than 40 million credit card and debit card numbers and related information stolen over the course of several months.
 Home Depot admitted hackers got access to over 60 million credit and debit card numbers (source).

 In 2006, the VA lost a laptop that contained medical records, disability ratings, and social security numbers of over 26.5 million veterans (source).
-In 2014, hackers broke into a medical network’s computer system and stole over 4.5 million records, including names, birth dates, addresses, Social Security numbers, and phone numbers – everything thieves need to steel your identity (source).
+In 2014, hackers broke into a medical network’s computer system and stole over 4.5 million records, including names, birth dates, addresses, Social Security numbers, and phone numbers – everything thieves need to steal your identity (source).

-Chances are high that your records, or the records of someone you know were exposed at some point.
+Chances are high that your records or the records of someone you know were exposed at some point.

 Military members and veterans at greater risk.
 You have also likely been exposed if you served in the military.
 The default form of identification used by the military is Social Security numbers.
 I remember having to sign in with my name and Social Security number when I ate in the chow hall.
 My name and Social Security number is probably floating around on hundreds or even thousands of documents.
 I am at risk.
 And so are you.

 Having a stolen credit card is an inconvenience.
 But you should be protected by your credit card company.
 Having your debit card stolen can be worse because thieves can empty your bank account in a matter of days or hours – causing you to bounce checks or overdraft your account.
 Talk about expensive and embarrassing!

 But having your identity stolen can be far worse.
 It can decimate your credit score, cause legal issues, and cost you an untold number of hours as you try to clean up the mess.
 The cost has often been measured in thousands of dollars and hundreds of hours.

 So what can you do?